Chapter 24:

 “I’m leaving to practice spellcrafting.”
 She announced.
 “You know—that thing we’re supposed to use at a magical university.
 I’m done with this running stuff!”

+My heart stopped as I began to panic.
 I couldn’t let her leave.
-From the resigned looks on both Aesandoral's and Sharzin’s faces, this was normal.
-But, even from a loner’s perspective, we needed to stay together and train.
+Unfortunately, as I looked between both Aesandoral's and Sharzin’s faces, it was easy to gather that this was normal.
+But, even from a loner’s perspective, I knew we needed to stay together and train.

 Racing forward, I reached out and took Rionriv by the wrist.
-Immediately, electricity surged through my body.
-It was as though I had grabbed hold of an electric fence as everything in me screamed to let go.
-But I kept gripping firmly.
+Immediately, electricity surged through my body as though I had grabbed hold of an electric fence.
+Everything in me screamed to let go, to release my grip before permanent damage could be done.
+But I kept my firm hold on her long enough to gain her attention.

 “Let go.”
 She demanded, her voice rumbling with thunder as she remained turned away.